-Impaired alveolar macrophage processing of surfactant due to abnormal granulocyte-macrophage colony-stimulating factor (GM-CSF) signaling is thought to contribute to the disorder, perhaps due to reduced or absent function of the common β chain of the GM-CSF/IL-13/IL-5 receptor on mononuclear cells (present in some children but not in adults with the disorder).
+Impaired alveolar macrophage processing of surfactant due to abnormal granulocyte-macrophage colony-stimulating factor (GM-CSF) signaling is thought to contribute to the disorder, perhaps due to reduced or absent function of the common beta chain of the GM-CSF/interleukin (IL)-13/IL-5 receptor on mononuclear cells (present in some children but not in adults with the disorder).
 Anti–GM-CSF antibodies have also been found in most patients.
-Toxic lung injury is suspected but not proved in secondary inhalation causes.
+Toxic lung injury is suspected but not proved in secondary inhalation causes, such as silicoproteinosis.

 Alveoli are filled with acellular lipoprotein surfactant that stains periodic acid–Schiff (PAS) positive.
 Alveolar and interstitial cells remain normal.
 Posterobasal lung segments are mostly affected.
 The pleura and mediastinum are unaffected.

-Most patients present with progressive exertional dyspnea and weight loss, fatigue, malaise, or low-grade fever.
+Most patients with pulmonary alveolar proteinosis present with progressive exertional dyspnea and weight loss, fatigue, malaise, or low-grade fever.
 Cough, occasionally producing chunky or gummy sputum, occurs but is less common.
 Clubbing and cyanosis are uncommon.
 Inspiratory crackles are rare because alveoli are fluid-filled; when crackles are present, they suggest infection.

 Pulmonary alveolar proteinosis is usually first suspected when a chest x-ray is taken for nonspecific respiratory symptoms.
 The x-ray shows bilateral mid- and lower-lung field opacities in a butterfly distribution with normal hila.

 HRCT shows ground-glass opacification, thickened intralobular structures, and interlobular septa in typical polygonal shapes (crazy-paving).
-This finding is not specific, however, as it may also occur in patients with lipoid pneumonia, bronchoalveolar cell carcinoma, and Pneumocystis jirovecii pneumonia.
+This finding is not specific, however, as it may also occur in patients with acute respiratory distress syndrome (ARDS), viral pneumonia, lipoid pneumonia, bronchoalveolar cell carcinoma, and Pneumocystis jirovecii pneumonia.

-Pulmonary function tests show reduction in diffusing capacity for carbon monoxide (DL co ) that is disproportionate to the decreases in vital capacity, residual volume, functional residual capacity, and total lung capacity.
+Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
+Basic pulmonary function tests available in the... read more show reduction in diffusing capacity for carbon monoxide (DLCO) that is disproportionate to the decreases in vital capacity, residual volume, functional residual capacity, and total lung capacity.

 Without treatment, pulmonary alveolar proteinosis remits spontaneously in up to 10% of patients.
-A single whole lung lavage is curative in up to 40%; other patients require lavage every 6 to 12 mo for many years.
-Five-year survival is about 80%; the most common cause of death is respiratory failure, typically occurring within the first year after diagnosis.
-Secondary pulmonary infections with bacterial (eg, Mycobacteria, Nocardia) and other organisms ( Aspergillus, Cryptococcus, and other opportunistic fungi) occasionally develop because of impaired macrophage function; these infections require treatment.
+A single whole lung lavage is curative in up to 40%; other patients require lavage every 6 to 12 months for many years.
+Five-year survival is about 80%; the most common cause of death is respiratory failure Overview of Respiratory Failure Acute respiratory failure is a life-threatening impairment of oxygenation, carbon dioxide elimination, or both.
+Respiratory failure may occur because of impaired gas exchange, decreased ventilation... read more , typically occurring within the first year after diagnosis.
+Secondary pulmonary infections with bacterial (eg, Mycobacteria, Nocardia) and other organisms (eg, Aspergillus, Cryptococcus, and other opportunistic fungi) occasionally develop because of impaired macrophage function; these infections require treatment.

 Systemic corticosteroids play no role in management and may increase the risk of secondary infection.
-The role of GM-CSF (IV or sc) in management remains to be determined.
+The role of GM-CSF (inhalation or subcutaneous) in management remains to be determined.
 An open-label study showed clinical improvement in 57% of the patients studied.

 Consider pulmonary alveolar proteinosis in otherwise healthy patients between ages 30 and 50 if the chest x-ray shows bilateral mid- and lower-lung field opacities in a butterfly distribution with normal hila.